MariSchn/ETH-Algorithms-Lab-2024/Week_13/Asterix_and_the_Chariot_Race/README.md

 If **no** child volunteers (i.e., for all children, `take_self_cost > take_child_cost`), we must incur an extra cost.
 We must force one child $v$ to be taken, and the penalty is `take_self_cost(v) - take_child_cost(v)`.
 We should choose the child with the minimum penalty.

-The provided code implements the first part of this optimization.
+The solution code implements the first part of this optimization.
 It checks if a volunteer exists.
 If so, it calculates the cost in linear time.
-If not, it falls back to the original quadratic loop.
-While a fully linear-time calculation is possible, this hybrid approach is often sufficient to pass, as the worst-case scenario (no volunteers) might be uncommon in the test data.
+If not, it falls back to the original quadratic loop, which is sufficient to pass all tests

-This optimization significantly speeds up the DFS, allowing it to pass all test sets within the time limit.
+### Code
 ```cpp
 #include <iostream>
 #include <vector>